luketheobscure/guides/source/getting-started/quick-start.md

 So far, your application is listing data, but there is no way for the user to interact with the information.
-In web applications, you often want to listen for user events like clicks or hovers.
+In web applications you often want to listen for user events like clicks or hovers.
 Ember makes this easy to do.
 First add an `action` helper to the `li` in your `people-list` component.